Erl-koenig/obsidian-flash-navigation/README.md

 ## Customization & Colors

-The plugin offers extensive customization options in Settings:
+The plugin offers various customization options in Settings:

 - **Search Behavior**: Case sensitivity and custom label characters
 - **Visual Styling**: Colors and font weights for dimmed text and matches
 - **Label Styling**: Appearance of jump labels
+- **Status Bar Position**: Sets the position of the status bar item

 ### Color Customization